top of page

 diversity, equity, inclusion, & justice

 The Land Conservancy of New Jersey is proud to be comprised of a diverse range of professionals that reflects the communities in which we operate.
-We understand that through collaboration, diverse people with different experiences develop the most innovative and elegant solutions.
-Diversity is one of our key strengths.
+We understand that through collaboration, people with different perspectives develop the most innovative and elegant solutions.
 The Land Conservancy of New Jersey strives to:

-• Ensure our programs, land preserves, and resources are shared equitably to benefit the diverse communities of New Jersey and reflect the ethnic and socioeconomic diversity of the public we serve.
+• Ensure our programs, land preserves, and resources are shared equitably to benefit and reflect the ethnic and socioeconomic diversity of the public we serve.

-• Engage in systemic efforts to make land preservation more meaningful to traditionally underserved communities.
+• Systemically make land preservation more meaningful to traditionally underserved communities.

-• Embrace collaborations and partnerships with like-minded organizations to achieve desired outcomes.
+• Collaborate and partner with like-minded organizations to achieve desired outcomes.

 • Empower individuals and diverse communities to protect open space.